 You may find that the root cause reveals itself after the 3rd why, or even beyond the 5th why, but 5 is the rule of thumb.
 When do you know that you’ve reached your final why?
 Answers usually start bordering on the absurd.
 Maybe something like: “Because that’s just the way things are”.
 If you hit that point, the root cause usually lies in one of the previously provided answers.
 Once the root cause is clear, you can start working on your plan of action to resolve your process problem.

 Need an outsider’s perspective to help identify areas of improvement within your business or technology processes?
-Give us a call on 021 447 5696 or email email@example.com to discuss how we can help make continuous improvement a reality within your organisation.
+Give us a call on 021 447 5696 or get in touch by using the contact form on our contact page here or visit our LinkedIn page here to discuss how we can help make continuous improvement a reality within your organisation.